getgud-io/cpp-getgud-sdk/README.md

   - `FATAL`: Log only fatal errors

 #### Offline Report Sending fields
 - `reportsMaxBufferSizeInBytes`: Maximum size of the reports buffer in bytes for sending reports for finished matches.
-If the size of report buffer fills to quick all the next reports you send to us will be disregarded.
-Min Config Value: `0`, Max Config Value: `10000000`
+If the size of report buffer fills to quick all the next reports you send to us will be disregarded. `(0, 10000000)` bytes.
-- `maxReportsToSendAtOnce`: Maximum number of reports for offline matches that will be sent to Getgud at once.
-Min Config Value: `0`, Max Config Value: `100`
+- `maxReportsToSendAtOnce`: Maximum number of reports for offline matches that will be sent to Getgud at once. `(0, 100)` reports.

 #### Player Update fields
 - `playersMaxBufferSizeInBytes`: Maximum size of the player updates buffer in bytes for sending player updates.
-If the size of player updates buffer fills to quick all the next player updates you send to us will be disregarded.
-Min Config Value: `0`, Max Config Value: `10000000`
+If the size of player updates buffer fills to quick all the next player updates you send to us will be disregarded. `(0, 10000000)` bytes.
-- `maxPlayerUpdatesToSendAtOnce`: Maximum number of player updates that will be sent to Getgud at once.
-Min Config Value: `0`, Max Config Value: `100`
+- `maxPlayerUpdatesToSendAtOnce`: Maximum number of player updates that will be sent to Getgud at once. `(0, 100)` reports.

 #### Live Games and Matches fields
-- `gameSenderSleepIntervalMilliseconds`: Sleep time of every Game Sender.
-Min Config Value: `0`, Max Config Value: `5000`
+- `gameSenderSleepIntervalMilliseconds`: Sleep time of every Game Sender. `(0, 5000)` milliseconds.
-- `apiTimeoutMilliseconds`: API timeout in milliseconds, the maximum time the data transfer is allowed to complete.
-Min Config Value: `0`, Max Config Value: `20000`
+- `apiTimeoutMilliseconds`: API timeout in milliseconds, the maximum time the data transfer is allowed to complete. `(0, 20000)` milliseconds.
 - `apiWaitTimeMilliseconds`: The SDK will be trying to send the game packet for this time frame.
-So it will do K attempts to send packet, each attempt will have a timeout of `apiTimeoutMilliseconds`, and when it fails it will try to send again until wait time is over.
-Min Config Value: `0`, Max Config Value: `20000`
+So it will do K attempts to send packet, each attempt will have a timeout of `apiTimeoutMilliseconds`, and when it fails it will try to send again until wait time is over. `(0, 20000)` milliseconds.
-- `packetMaxSizeInBytes`: Maximum size of a game packet in bytes to send to Getgud.
-Min Config Value: `0`, Max Config Value: `2000000`
+- `packetMaxSizeInBytes`: Maximum size of a game packet in bytes to send to Getgud. `(0, 2000000)` bytes.
 - `actionsBufferMaxSizeInBytes`: Maximum size of the actions buffer in bytes.
-We use action buffer to transfer actions from GetGudSdk to one of the Game Senders.
-Min Config Value: `500`, Max Config Value: `100000000`
+We use action buffer to transfer actions from GetGudSdk to one of the Game Senders. `(500, 100000000)` bytes.
 - `gameContainerMaxSizeInBytes`: Maximum size of the game container in bytes.
-We use Game Container to transfer metadata of Games and Matches to one of the Game Senders.
-Min Config Value: `500`, Max Config Value: `500000000`
+We use Game Container to transfer metadata of Games and Matches to one of the Game Senders. `(500, 500000000)` bytes.
-- `maxGames`: Maximum number of live Games allowed at once.
-Min Config Value: `1`, Max Config Value: `100`
+- `maxGames`: Maximum number of live Games allowed at once. `(1, 100)` games.
-- `maxMatchesPerGame`: Maximum number of live Matches per live Game.
-Min Config Value: `1`, Max Config Value: `100`
+- `maxMatchesPerGame`: Maximum number of live Matches per live Game. `(1, 100)` matches.
-- `minPacketSizeForSendingInBytes`: Minimum size of a packet required for sending to Getgud in bytes.
-Min Config Value: `500`, Max Config Value: `1500000`
+- `minPacketSizeForSendingInBytes`: Minimum size of a packet required for sending to Getgud in bytes. `(500, 1500000)` bytes.
-- `packetTimeoutInMilliseconds`: If a live Game is not getting any action in this time frame, the game packet to Getgud will be sent even though its size is less then `minPacketSizeForSendingInBytes`.
-Min Config Value: `500`, Max Config Value: `10000`
+- `packetTimeoutInMilliseconds`: If a live Game is not getting any action in this time frame, the game packet to Getgud will be sent even though its size is less then `minPacketSizeForSendingInBytes`. `(500, 10000)` milliseconds.
 - `gameCloseGraceAfterMarkEndInMilliseconds`: Grace period in milliseconds after marking a game as ended before closing it.
-This is done to accumulate some actions which may still not be in the game packet.
-Min Config Value: `0`, Max Config Value: `200000`
+This is done to accumulate some actions which may still not be in the game packet. `(0, 200000)` milliseconds.
-- `liveGameTimeoutInMilliseconds`: If the live game didn't receive any actions for this time in millliseconds we will close it.
-Min Config Value: `0`, Max Config Value: `300000`
+- `liveGameTimeoutInMilliseconds`: If the live game didn't receive any actions for this time in millliseconds we will close it. `(0, 300000)` milliseconds.
 - `hyperModeFeatureEnabled`: Flag to enable or disable the hypermode feature.
-Hyper mode allows to spawn more than 1 Game Sender threads in case Action Buffer or Game Container become too large.
+Hyper mode allows to spawn more than 1 Game Sender threads in case Action Buffer or Game Container become too large. `true, false`
 - `hyperModeMaxThreads`: Maximum number of threads allowed in hypermode.
-In other words how many Game Senders can we have active.
-Min Config Value: `1`, Max Config Value: `20`
+In other words how many Game Senders can we have active. `(1, 20)` threads.
 - `hyperModeAtBufferPercentage`: Percentage of buffer usage to trigger hypermode.
-If action buffer or game container usage is larger then this %, SDK will start spawning extra threads.
-Min Config Value: `10`, Max Config Value: `90`
+If action buffer or game container usage is larger then this %, SDK will start spawning extra threads. `(10, 90)` %.
-- `hyperModeUpperPercentageBound`: Upper percentage bound for buffer usage in hypermode, at this % usage SDK will have `hyperModeMaxThreads` activated.
-Min Config Value: `30`, Max Config Value: `90`
+- `hyperModeUpperPercentageBound`: Upper percentage bound for buffer usage in hypermode, at this % usage SDK will have `hyperModeMaxThreads` activated. `(30, 90)` %.
-- `hyperModeThreadCreationStaggerMilliseconds`: Time interval between creation of consecutive threads (Game senders) in hypermode in milliseconds.
-Min Config Value: `0`, Max Config Value: `10000`
+- `hyperModeThreadCreationStaggerMilliseconds`: Time interval between creation of consecutive threads (Game senders) in hypermode in milliseconds. `(0, 10000)` milliseconds.

 ## Logging